-315 3.2 Contributing to the Development
+3.2 Contributing to the development

 The development of ESM-Tools consists, to a large extent, of the contribution of users who develop their own extensions to the existing code.
-To extend the list of supported models, coupled systems and HPC systems (see also Section 2.4), users are encouraged to develop new features and functionalities according to their requirements.
-This can be done by contributing to the development on GitHub (e.g., by pull requests).
-Furthermore, users can suggest a "wish-list" of missing functionalities (e.g., via issue tracker).
+To extend the list of supported models, coupled systems and HPC systems (see also Sect.
+2.4), users are encouraged to develop new features and functionalities according to their requirements.
+This can be done by contributing to the development on GitHub (e.g. by pull requests).
+Furthermore, users can suggest a "wishlist" of missing functionalities (e.g. via issue tracker).
 The ESM-Tools developers then work in close collaboration with the users to implement and test the new features.
 Regular workshops are also organized for users and developers.
 In addition to the development, the most important contribution by users is reporting model errors and bugs, which are then resolved by the core developers.
-Apart from adding to the python code for more ESM-Tools core functionality, the main contribution users have provided in the past was the addition of additional model components, coupled setups or experiment parameters into the YAML configuration.
+Apart from adding to the Python code for more ESM-Tools core functionality, the main contribution users have provided in the past was the addition of additional model components, coupled setups or experiment parameters into the YAML configuration.
 As an example, to include an additional model component, the following steps should be followed:

 - Make the code available on a git or svn server.
-That should be a standard anyway. - Create a pool directory on the HPC server, containing the needed forcing, input and restart data. - Add standard namelists / configuration files to esm tools.
-These can be templates changed by the tools later on. - Create a model YAML configration file, containing the information about how to download and compile the model.
+That should be a standard anyway. - Create a pool directory on the HPC server, containing the needed forcing, input and restart data. - Add standard namelists/configuration files to esm_tools.
+These can be templates changed by the tools later on. - Create a model YAML configuration file containing the information about how to download and compile the model.
 As an example, in Fig. 9, we show the entries controlling download and compilation for fesom-1.4.
-This should enable all the functionality of esm_master. - Add the information about needed files, e.g. forcing data, naming of restart files, namelists etc.. - Add at least the parameters for one standard experiment for testing, including namelist changes etc..
-In Fig. 10 see an example again from fesom-1.4.
+This should enable all the functionality of esm_master. - Add the information about needed files, e.g. forcing data, naming of restart files, namelists, etc.

 '''

 FESOM YAML CONFIGURATION FILE

+#

 model: fesom

 branch: master

 version: "1.4"

 type: ocean

 available_versions:

-- 1.4-esm interface
+- 1.4-esm_interface

 - '1.4'

 - 1.4-recom-awicm

 choose_version:

 '1.4-recom-awicm':

 destination: fesom-1.4

 branch: co2_coupling

-'1.4-esm interface':
+'1.4-esm_interface':

 destination: fesom-1.4

-branch: using esm-interface
+branch: using_esm-interface

 git-repository: https://gitlab.dkrz.de/modular_esm/fesom-1.4.git

 install_bins: bin/fesom

 clean_command: ${defaults.clean_command}

 comp_command: mkdir -p build; cd build; cmake ..;

 make install

 '''